ian-wright/NYUclass-urban-informatics/HW1_iw453/README.md

 ```
 pui2016
 ```
-Note that I've also set up a working directory for this class on my local machine, and it too clones the githb repo.
+Note that I've also set up a working directory for this class on my local machine, and it too clones the github repo.
 The $PUI2016 environment variable also exists on my local machine, with a unique reference to the working directory.
 This way, I should be able to work between 'compute' and locally seamlessly (hopefully).

 My .bashrc file (editing in Vim) can be seen here:
 ![my .bashrc](bashrc_screenshot.jpg)